terma/fast-select/README.md

 ## Performance

-In-memory storage with low latency access for online analytic with huge volume of concurrent users and rare updates.

 * In-memory (embedded) column orineted storage aka [HOLAP](https://en.wikipedia.org/wiki/HOLAP)
 * Almost read only (you able to add data.
 Updating and delete subject of future releases)
 * Zero Java Object overhead (only data what you want to store)